-Lyons O’Neill, Civil & Structural Engineers recently used Kubity, the first mixed reality multiplex, on a £35M project.
+Lyons O’Neill, Civil & Structural Engineers recently used Kubity on a £35M project.
 It consisted of two large steel frame buildings where the end user clients were aircraft simulator manufacturers.
 Hear what Technical Director of the London-based firm, Damian O’Neill had to say…

 Our brief included the below ground drainage civils package, foundations and superstructure.